Angel F

 Angel_F is a fictional child artificial intelligence that has been used in art performances worldwide focused on the issues of digital liberties, intellectual property and on the evolution of language and behaviour in information society.
 The character was created by Salvatore Iaconesi in 2007 as a hack to the Biodoll art performance by Italian artist Franca Formenti.

 The project was later joined by Oriana Persico who curated communication and part of the theoretical approaches of the action.

 The Angel_F project has been featured in books, magazines, national televisions, and has been invited to many conferences and events, both academic and artistic.

 Creation

-Angel_F is an acronym which stands for Autonomous Non Generative E-volitive Life_Form.
+Angel_F is a backronym which stands for Autonomous Non Generative E-volitive Life_Form.
 The project was born in 2007 and resulted from the fusion of two contemporary art performances.